Oproep onderzoek: Wat weet jij over de inzet van technologie bij mensen met ZEVMB?

 What is your role within the Academic Collaborative Centre related to people with PIMD?

-In 2020, I completed my doctoral research on participation among adults with visual and severe or profound intellectual disabilities.
-Within the Academic Collaborative Centre related to people with PIMD, I am now conducting follow-up research on participation, as well as supervising students and researchers who are conducting their own research.
-I also work as a physiotherapist at Koninklijke Visio for clients with visual and intellectual disabilities.
+In 2020, I completed my PhD research: 'Participation of adults with visual and severe or profound intellectual disabilities'.
+Within the Academic Collaborative Centre for PIMD, I am working on follow-up research on participation.
+And, I guide students and researchers in their own research.
+I also work as a physiotherapist at Royal Visio.
+In this position, I work for people with visual and intellectual disabilities.

 What do you hope to achieve?